quigleytan/genome-assembly/README.md

   whether the *next* node is a boundary (branch point or start-node revisit) **before** appending its character — otherwise the boundary base gets double-counted between the contig that arrives and the one that departs.
-- **`ACGTACGT` isn't a bug:** at k=5 it forms a graph cycle because the first and last 4-mers coincide.
-That's a property of the sequence, not broken traversal logic — a useful reminder that De Bruijn graphs encode *k-mer* structure, not sequence position.
 - **k selection matters more than it looks:** k ≥ read length collapses the graph to nothing; k too small causes excessive spurious branching from short repeated k-mers recurring by chance.
 There's a real sweet spot per